|Dates||Start time||End time||Location||Coordinator||registrations

 |Group size:||Max.
 15 participants|

 Write a short text (max 1 A4) in which you formulate possible ethical aspects of your study.
-Reading the online e ESRC Research Ethics Guidebook maybe be helpful in this.
+Reading a selection of these case studies maybe be helpful in this.

 9:00 – 10:30 General introduction – Ethical principles for social sciences research and general questions Social Sciences Ethics Committee (SEC)